Pests

 • Treat any plant that's spent time outdoors or came from a nursery greenhouse as a likely mite carrier and inspect it closely before bringing it near others

-• Check leaf undersides along the serrated margins regularly, since that's where mites concentrate on this plant
+• Check leaf undersides along the serrated margins regularly, since that's where mites concentrate first on this plant

 Quick Summary